-The Geology major at Valparaiso University will no longer be offered starting with the fall 2017 catalog.
+The Geology major at Valparaiso University is no longer offered as of the fall 2017 catalog.

 Our long time association with Indiana University Northwest worked very well for many years.
 However, the low enrollment for over 20 years on both sides signaled that it was time to discontinue the geology major.
-All currently enrolled majors will be able to continue their degree.
+Our last geology major graduated in December 2017.

 The Valparaiso University-Indiana University Northwest Geography and Geology Association (VIGGA) Major in Geology

-The purpose of this association is to provide educational opportunities at the undergraduate level in the geological and geographical sciences to the students enrolled at Valparaiso University and Indiana University Northwest, Gary.
-Since the academic year of 1970–1971, full-time undergraduate students in these academic disciplines have been permitted to enroll in association courses under the following conditions:
+The purpose of this association was to provide educational opportunities at the undergraduate level in the geological and geographical sciences to the students enrolled at Valparaiso University and Indiana University Northwest, Gary.
+From 1970–1971 until 2016-2017, full-time undergraduate students in these academic disciplines were permitted to enroll in association courses under the following conditions: